MouseLand/cellpose/README.md

 If you want to improve Cellpose for yourself and for everyone else, please consider contributing manual segmentations for a few of your images via the built-in GUI interface (see instructions below).

-### UPDATE (Dec 2020)
+### UPDATE v0.6 (Dec 2020)

 Pytorch is now the default deep neural network software for cellpose.
-Mxnet will still temporarily be supported.
+Mxnet will still be supported.
+To install mxnet (CPU), run `pip install mxnet-mkl`.
 To use mxnet in a notebook, declare `torch=False` when creating a model, e.g. `model = models.Cellpose(torch=False)`.
 To use mxnet on the command line, add the flag `--mxnet`, e.g. `python -m cellpose --dir ~/images/ --mxnet`.
 The pytorch implementation is 20% faster than the mxnet implementation when running on the GPU and 20% slower when running on the CPU.

+Dynamics are computed using bilinear interpolation by default instead of nearest neighbor interpolation.
+Set `interp=False` in `model.eval` to turn off.
+The bilinear interpolation will be slightly slower on the CPU, but it is faster than nearest neighbor if using torch and the GPU is enabled.

 ### Run cellpose without local python installation